Roberto Cereceda

-Roberto Andrés Cereceda Guajardo (born 10 October 1984) is a Chilean footballer, who currently plays for Chilean club Audax Italiano.
+Roberto Andrés Cereceda Guajardo (born 10 October 1984) is a Chilean footballer, who plays as a left-back for San Antonio Unido in the Segunda División Profesional de Chile.

 Club career

 Audax Italiano

 Cereceda started in the youth ranks of Colo-Colo before moving to another Santiago club, Audax Italiano.
 In 2002, Cereceda made his professional debut with Chilean club Audax Italiano.
 Cereceda made 93 caps with Audax and scored six goals in the five years he played with the first team.

 Audax made their first appearance in international competition in 2007, in which Cereceda participated.
 In the third group match against Alianza Lima of Peru, Cereceda scored his first goal in international competition in the 3-1 victory.
 The team along with Cereceda tied with São Paulo of Brazil with 11 points in group play but failed to make the second round due to goal differential.
 His play in the tournament and in the national tournament led him to return to his former club Colo-Colo.